Vatavuk/coding-guidelines/test-assertions/README.md

 In order to achieve this, tests should focus more on matching objects not variables.
 This way of thinking can significantly reduce amount of duplicated code and increase reusability.

-This module contains an example using junit for matching variables vs http://hamcrest.org/JavaHamcrest/tutorial[Hamcrest library] for matching objects.
+This module contains an example using junit for matching variables vs [Hamcrest library](http://hamcrest.org/JavaHamcrest/tutorial) for matching objects.